 In 1959, a previous owner of the Key Largo Lighthouse and Marina property was interested in building a lighthouse at the end of his property where a canal enters the Atlantic Ocean.
-Having heard about the original Rebecca Shoal Lighthouse lantern, which was being offered for sale by the junk dealer in Ocala, Florida, he sent a crew to Ocala to recover the lantern and bring it down to Key Largo for installation on the top of his new lighthouse.
+Having heard about the original Rebecca Shoal Lighthouse lantern room, which was being offered for sale by the junk dealer in Ocala, Florida, he sent a crew to recover the lantern and bring it down to Key Largo for installation on the top of his new lighthouse.
 Contactor Ralph Smith, who was in the process of also building the surrounding subdivision at that time, built the concrete base and tower of the lighthouse.

 By the time the McGraws purchased the property in 2001, the lighthouse had badly deteriorated.
 David McGraw, however, was fascinated by the old lighthouse and wisely decided to restore it.
 Today, the lighthouse, painted with a white and red checkerboard daymark, and its historic lantern are in excellent condition.
-McGraw set up two guest rooms and a restroom inside the strcuture for people who might like to stay in a lighthouse while visiting.
+McGraw set up two guest rooms and a restroom inside the structure for people who might like to stay in a lighthouse while visiting.
 These guests would truly be amazed if that original lantern could tell of the adventures it saw during a period of sixty-seven years atop Rebecca Shoal Lighthouse.